 Pumpkin has a unique taste.
 It tastes somewhat like a sweet potato when cooked, but it brings out its natural nutty flavor when dried out in the oven or on the stovetop and roasted/spiced up.
 It is amazing how versatile this vegetable (actually considered a fruit) can be depending on who prepares it; Indian food tends to use more spices than American dishes, focusing more on pumpkin's creamy texture.

 Are pumpkins a fruit or a vegetable?

-Pumpkins are classified as a fruit, even though they're often used in savory recipes like pumpkin soup and roasted pumpkin dishes.
+Pumpkins are classified as fruit, even though they're often used in savory recipes like pumpkin soup and roasted pumpkin dishes.
 This is because the part of the plant we eat (the fleshy orange sphere) contains seeds.
 From a botanist's standpoint, it is a fruit since it results from a flowering plant's seed-bearing structure.
 On the other hand, vegetables are plants' edible components such as leaves, stems, roots, bulbs, flowers, and tubers.

 In general, squashes are classified as summer and winter squashes.
 Here we are going to talk about winter squashes which encompass most types of pumpkins.

 Pumpkins are generally classified as a vegetable because they are less sweet and savory from a culinary standpoint.

 There are many different varieties of pumpkins, such as Cinderella or Fairy Tale Pumpkins, that can be found at your local pumpkin patch for decoration during fall.
 Pumpkins' pies are what you will usually find around Thanksgiving.